SpiNNakerManchester/spio/designs/spinnaker_fpgas/README.md

 	                                   }

-Note that disabling a link with the SLEN register tristates the associated link pins and holds the corresponding SpiNNaker link interface block in the FPGA in reset.
+Note that disabling a link with the SLEN register tristates the associated link pins and holds in reset the corresponding SpiNNaker link interface block in the FPGA.
 This register may be useful to allow specific 2-of-7 link ports on, e.g., SpiNN5 boards to be connected to external devices while other links are connected via high-speed serial to neighbouring boards as usual.
 By default the register is all-0s (i.e. all links disabled) and must be configured immediately after power-up and before SpiNNaker system boot if any other configuration is to be used.
-The STOP register should be preferred for the purposes of simply isolating boards.
+On a SpiNN5 board, the BMP can be used to configure automatically the links after power up using the `xreg' command.
+The STOP register should be preferred for the purposes of simply isolating boards in a multi-board system.

 The LEDO register may be used to override the status displayed by LED to indicate special device conditions.
 On reset, this register is configured to